Articulate AnyMesh: Open-Vocabulary 3D Articulated Objects Modeling: Introduction

 After obtaining the 3D segmentation of non-fixed parts and their semantics, the next stage in our proposed pipeline focuses \textbf{Articulation Estimation}.
 Unlike previous approaches \citep{li2020category, huang2021multibodysync, zeng2024mars}, which rely on training datasets to predict articulation parameters.
 To overcome the limitations of existing datasets and extent to open-vocabulary manner, we extract geometric clues inherent in articulated objects instead of relying on learned models.
 Specifically, the joint connecting two segmented parts is inherently related to the geometry of the connected area.
 For example, in cases where the connection follows a straight line, such as a laptop hinge or an open door, this line effectively represents the joint since the hinge structures align with it.
 We provide GPT-4o with such information through visual prompting, allowing it to leverage common-sense knowledge geometric reasoning to infer joint parameters.
 This approach allows generalization to unseen objects with accurate segmentation, and the performance will continue to improve as the vision-language model becomes more advanced.

-At this stage, a functional articulated object has already been created.
-However, if the input mesh is a generated or scanned surface mesh that only contains surface geometry and texture, the segmented 3D parts often suffer from occlusion, and may leave holes in other parts.
-For example, in the closed state, only the outer surface of the drawer will be segmented, and its internal structure will not be present at all.
+At this stage, a functional articulated object has been created.
+However, if the input mesh is a generated or scanned surface mesh that contains only surface geometry and texture, the segmented 3D parts often suffer from occlusion and may exhibit holes.
+For example, in the closed state, only the outer surface of a microwave may be segmented, with the geometry of its internal cavity entirely missing.
+To address these issues and complete the pipeline, we incorporate an optional final stage: \textbf{Post-Processing}.
+Here, we leverage 3D generative models \citep{yang2025holopart, Meshy} to perform shape completion (filling holes and recovering missing geometry) and texture generation, making the pipeline self-contained for surface meshes.

-To address these issues and complete our proposed pipeline, we incorporated a final stage: \textbf{Refinement}.
-In this stage, we leverage 2D diffusion models \citep{rombach2022high, poole2022dreamfusion} to close holes, enhance geometry, and improve texture quality.
-Such models are trained on millions of images, establishing a solid prior about 3D objects.
-This 3D prior can be effectively distilled using SDS (Score Distillation Sampling) loss \cite{poole2022dreamfusion}.
-Although this optimization process is not aware of 3D part segmentation, causing parts to grow into each other, we solve this by a simple yet effective optimization strategy that incorporates random transformations of movable parts according to their joint parameters during the SDS loss optimization phase.

-We conducted experiments to compare joint parameter estimation accuracy and unconditional generation capability with various baselines.
+We conducted experiments to compare joint parameter estimation accuracy with various baselines.
 Experimental results demonstrate that while our method matches state-of-the-art articulated object modeling methods for selected categories that they are trained on within PartNet-Mobility dataset \cite{xiang2020sapien}, it also exhibits the capacity to model a broader range of articulated objects beyond these categories.
-We summarize our contributions as follows: \begin{itemize} \item We introduce \model, a pipeline capable of creating diverse, realistic and complex articulated objects in an open-vocabulary manner. \item We propose a novel articulation parameter estimation method that leverages geometric clues and a tailored visual prompting method to estimate joint parameters in an open-vocabulary manner. \item We propose a novel optimization strategy that enables using diffusion prior to refine articulated objects while keeping the semantics of parts from being changed or lost. \end{itemize}
+We summarize our contributions as follows: \begin{itemize}[itemsep=0pt, topsep=2pt] \item We introduce \model, a pipeline capable of creating diverse, realistic and complex articulated objects in an open-vocabulary manner. \item We propose a novel articulation parameter estimation method that leverages geometric clues and a tailored visual prompting method to estimate joint parameters in an open-vocabulary manner. \item We conducted extensive experiments to evaluate the performance of our pipeline.
+We compared our method with others in joint parameter estimation and outperformed previous approaches in both in-domain and out-of-domain settings.
+We also carried out manipulation policy learning experiments to demonstrate the usefulness of the data collected by our pipeline.